 The Museum of Bad Art is exactly what you think it is.
 What you probably don't know is that this museum is in fact extremely carefully curated.
 We stopped by one of the museum's three Massachusetts locations to find out how one does get their work displayed there and hear the unique stories behind every piece of "bad" art.

-The Museum Of Bad Art (MOBA) is a community-based, private institution dedicated to the collection, preservation, exhibition and celebration of bad art in all its forms.
-It was founded in 1993 in the basement of a private home in Boston but quickly grew to be an attraction for both community members, visitors and even tourists.
-We visited the largest of their three museums which is located in the basement of the Somerville Theater -- a movie theater ticket gives you free admission to the world of bad art.
+The Museum Of Bad Art is a community-based, private institution dedicated to the collection, preservation, exhibition and celebration of bad art in all its forms.
+It was founded in 1993 in the basement of a private home in Boston but quickly grew into an attraction for community members, visitors and tourists.
+We visited the largest of their three museums, which is located in the basement of the Somerville Theater.
+A movie theater ticket gives you free admission to the world of bad art.

-MOBA receives approximately 8-10 submissions a month from all over the world, but only 1-2 of those usually make it into the exhibit.
+MOBA receives approximately eight to 10 submissions a month from all over the world, but only one or two of those usually make it into the exhibit.
 What does it take to make it?
-Every piece of art in the MOBA tells a story -- from the artist who created it, to the reason it took a turn for the worst, each painting is sincere (or should we say sincerely bad?) and the tongue-in-cheek interpretations of the art will leave you in stitches.
+Every piece of art in the MOBA tells a story, about the artist who created it, or the reason it took a turn for the worse.
+Each painting is sincere (or should we say sincerely bad?) and the tongue-in-cheek interpretations of the art will leave you in stitches.